toruneko/lua-resty-upstream/README.md

 To load this library,

 1. you need to specify this library's path in ngx_lua's [lua_package_path](https://github.com/openresty/lua-nginx-module#lua_package_path) directive.
 For example, `lua_package_path "/path/to/lua-resty-upstream/lib/?.lua;;";`.
-2. you must be add `--without-http_lua_upstream_module` option when install openresty software.
-3. you use `require` to load the library into a local Lua variable:
+2. you use `require` to load the library into a local Lua variable:

 ```lua
     local upstream = require "ngx.upstream"